BenS-DA/Employee-Fraud-SQL/README.md

 • Stakeholders connected fraudulent activity to one employee.

-• MySQL saved stakeholders time and expense of reviewing potentially tens of thousands of transactions with Microsoft Excel.
+• MySQL saved stakeholders the time and expense of reviewing potentially tens of thousands of transactions with Microsoft Excel.

 • A criminal complaint was filed with local police which resulted in the arrest of the employee.